 Muzzle Velocity: Average MV for a .223 is 3100 fps.
 With available projectiles ranging from 40 grains up to 90, MV’s could also range from 3400 to 2600 fps.
 Barrel length will also change average MV’s.
 Rule of thumb: 30-50 fps for every inch of the barrel either gained or lost.

 Ballistic Co-Efficient: As with MV, .223 projectiles vary greatly.
-Since the most common .223 projectile for LR performance is the Sierra Match King 77gr OTM, we will use that; G7 BC ~ 0.202.
+Since the most common .223 projectile for LR performance is Sierra Match King 77gr OTM, we will use that; G7 BC ~ 0.202.

 Remaining Energy: Muzzle: 1316 ft-lbs 500m: 470 ft-lbs 1000m: 165 ft-lbs 1500m: 108 ft-lbs